 Did you already have coverage in place before your move?

 In February 2015, HHS finalized updated rules for some qualifying events.
 They issued additional guidelines for the permanent move SEP in May 2016.
-Starting in July 2016, the SEP was only available to people who already had minimum essential coverage for at least one of the 60 days prior to their move (with exceptions for people newly-released from incarceration, moving back to the US from abroad, or previously in the coverage gap in a state that has not expanded Medicaid).
+Starting in July 2016, the SEP was only available to people who already had minimum essential coverage for at least one of the 60 days before their move (with exceptions for people newly released from incarceration, moving back to the US from abroad, or previously in the coverage gap in a state that has not expanded Medicaid).

 Since you already have coverage through the exchange, this won’t be an issue for you.
-The purpose of the new regulation is to ensure that people cannot go without coverage and then move for the purpose of obtaining health insurance if and when they are in need of medical care.
+The purpose of the new regulation is to ensure that people cannot go without coverage and then move for the purpose of obtaining health insurance when they need medical care.

 You may or may not be able to sign up in advance of your move

-The new regulations also make it permanently optional for exchanges to offer advance access to the SEP for a permanent move.
+It is optional for exchanges to offer advance access to the SEP for a permanent move.
 Allowing people to enroll in a plan up to 60 days in advance of a move (with coverage effective the first of the month following the move) was already optional for exchanges, but exchanges were going to have to offer that option as of January 2017.
-The new regulations removed that deadline, so it continues to be optional for exchanges to allow applicants to report a permanent move in advance of the moving date.
+The 2015 regulations removed that deadline, so it continues to be optional for exchanges to allow applicants to report a permanent move in advance of the moving date.

-There continues to be a SEP that extends for 60 days following the move, assuming the applicant had minimum essential coverage prior to the move.
+There continues to be a SEP that extends for 60 days following the move, assuming the applicant had minimum essential coverage before the move.
 But exchanges can choose not to offer the SEP in advance of the move.

 If your exchange allows you to make a plan selection from among the QHPs available in your new area on or before the day of your move, your effective date will be the first of the month following the move.
-If you make your plan selection during the 60 days following your move, your coverage effective date will follow the normal effective date rules in your state’s exchange (in all but two states (Rhode Island and Massachusetts), plan selections made by the 15th of the month have a 1st of the following month effective date; HealthCare.gov will eliminate the 15th-of-the-month deadline in 2022, allowing plan selections to simply take effect the first of the following month).
+If you make your plan selection during the 60 days following your move, your coverage effective date will follow the normal effective date rules in your state’s exchange.
+In most states, this just means you have to enroll by the last day of the month to have a plan that takes effect on the first of the following month; this will be the case in every state as of 2025.

 Learn more about qualifying life events: